recursive-automata/word2vec_and_friends/README.md

 document's vector defines a bias over the word vectors that increases the probability of predicting that document's words given their context windows.
 We're also free to stack such biases additively, by attaching multiple (and non-document-specific) tags to a document.
-Furthermore, we get the nice property that words and tags that tend to co-occur will end up with proximal vectors.
-Very interesting....

-Applications abound -- why not a Stackoverflow search engine?

 ### Munge